Fortunato-Herald/Fortunato-Herald/README.md

 # Hi, I'm Herald Fortunato👋

-🎓 Data Science student with (Big Data, BI and Data Engineering).
-📍 Unyleya University - Brazil.
+🎓 Student of **Artificial Intelligence and Digital Automation** - At rocketseat College and **Systems Analysis and Development** - At Unyleya College.
 💡 Passionate about **Artificial Intelligence**, **Neural Networks**, **Python** and **Linux**.

 ---